Texas Layoffs — February 2019

 Largest Layoffs

-The largest notice was filed by Encana Service at its The Woodlands facility, reporting 274 affected workers.
+Leading the list was Encana Service at its The Woodlands facility, reporting 274 affected workers.
 Kci USA followed with 210 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
 The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.